adopted-ember-addons/ember-sortable/README.md

 ### Disabling reordering

 The `disabled` attribute allows you to disable sorting for the entire group and its child items.
-While set to true the user won't be able to reorder using the mouse of keyboard.

 modifier
 ```hbs